thielema/patch-image/README.md

   The downside is that it also reduces the area for adaption of differing brightness.

+The LLVM implementation provides an additional way to assemble the image parts.
+The weighting approach tries to blend across all the overlapping area.
+This can equalize differences in brightness.
+The downside is that imperfectly matching image parts lead to blurred content in the overlapping area.
+An alternative algorithm tries to make the overlapping as small as possible and additionally performs blending where it hurts least.
+More precisely, parts are blended where they differ least.
+However, if the brightness of the image parts differ then the blending boundaries may become visible.

+Options:

+* `--output-shaped`:
+  Path of the output JPEG image with smoothly blended image parts along curves of low image difference.

+* `--output-shaped-hard`:
+  Like before but the image parts are not smoothly faded.
+  Instead, every pixel belongs to exactly one original image part.
+  This is more for debugging purposes than of practical use.

+* `--output-shape`:
+  Emit the smoothed mask of each image part used for blending.

+* `--output-shape-hard`:
+  Emit the non-smoothed masks.

+* `--shape-smooth`:
+  Smooth radius of the image masks.
+  The higher, the smoother is the blending between parts.

+General options:

 * `--quality`:
   JPEG quality percentage for writing the images.